andredb90/dialog-scripts/FileWave/README.md

 # swiftDialog + FileWave

+**Not tested with current dialog version or macOS and not actively maintained**

+Leaving it here for inspirational purposes only.

 - [swiftDialog](https://github.com/bartreardon/swiftDialog) Script with FileWave integration
 - Download, install and configuration
 - Use `--filewave` to parse fwcld.log and provide useful information during deployment